Updated on: September 7, 2025

 For example, a fleet of 20 trucks may cover 500+ stops across a metro area.
 The transportation route optimization can help cluster the stops by neighborhood, allowing trucks to leave fully loaded as routes shift around road conditions and weather updates.

-These 20 trucks would cover the same 500 stops but with 15% fewer kilometers and hours shaved off each shift.
+These 20 trucks would cover the same 500 stops but with 15% fewer kilometers and hours shaved off each shift as of 2026.

 How Do You Optimize Delivery Routes?